 Indiantown is a somewhat small town located in the state of Florida.
 With a population of 6,384 people and two constituent neighborhoods, Indiantown is the 255th largest community in Florida.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Indiantown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Indiantown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Indiantown are a mix of both white- and blue-collar jobs.
 Overall, Indiantown is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Indiantown who work in maintenance occupations (28.26%), office and administrative support (10.64%), and food service (6.31%).

 The per capita income in Indiantown in 2010 was $14,957, which is low income relative to Florida and the nation.
 This equates to an annual income of $59,828 for a family of four.
 However, Indiantown contains both very wealthy and poor people as well.